-In spite of its mountainous Himalayan terrain and high rates of poverty, Nepal has experienced two decades of steady improvement in health and emerged as one of the few countries on track to meet the Millennium Development Goals (MDGs) to reduce child mortality and maternal mortality.
+In spite of its mountainous Himalayan terrain and high rates of poverty, Nepal has experienced two decades of steady improvement in health and emerged as one of the few countries to meet the Millennium Development Goals (MDGs) to reduce child and maternal mortality.
 For over 60 years, the U.S. Government has partnered with Nepal to strengthen the delivery of essential health services, especially for those in greatest need.
-The Health for Life (H4L) project builds on accomplishments gained from USAID/Nepal’s health sector investment to date with a greater focus on health systems strengthening and measuring sustainable changes in areas such as local health governance and use of information systems.

 - Improve health system governance of district health offices and sub-district level facilities

-- Improve capacity of district and local health workers and community volunteers to deliver high-quality family planning, maternal, newborn, child health and nutrition services
+- Improve the capacity of district and local level health workers and community volunteers to deliver high-quality family planning and maternal and child health and nutrition services

-- Improve knowledge, behavior and use of health services among adolescents and marginalized groups
+- Improve the knowledge, behavior and use of health services among target populations

-- Build the capacity of local government officials to better manage health care services and to incorporate community and client feedback through mechanisms such as social audits, in which citizens have the opportunity to dialogue with facility staff and local government officials about the quality of public services
+- Train local government officials to better manage health care services for all, especially marginalized and disadvantaged persons, and to incorporate community and client feedback from HFOMCs, social audits and public hearings

-- Establish and strengthen mechanisms for evidence-based, timely decision making in order to respond effectively to local needs
+- Establish and strengthen mechanisms for timely, evidence-based decision making to respond effectively to local health need.

-- Test and scale-up a health service quality improvement and assurance system suitable for the conditions in Nepal
+- Test and scale up a health service quality improvement system suitable for Nepal.

-- Improve quality pre-service trainings for Auxiliary Nurse Midwives and enhance clinical skills of lower-level health workers
+- Improve quality pre-service training for Auxiliary Nurse Midwives and enhance clinical skills of lower-level health workers.

-H4L will support the Government of Nepal to achieve the following results:
+H4L will support the Government of Nepal (GoN) to achieve the following results:

 - District and regional MOHP review meetings effectively use data to identify and monitor actions to improve performance

-- National Health Research Council leads collaborative process with academics, practitioners and donors to prioritize studies for a national research agenda
+- The National Health Research Council leads a collaborative process with academics, practitioners and donors to prioritize studies for a national research agenda

 - Pre-service training and teaching methods for Auxiliary Nurse Midwives strengthened

-- Use of maternal, newborn, child health and family planning services increased among adolescents and disadvantaged groups
+- Use of maternal, newborn, child health and family planning services is increased among adolescents, and marginalized and disadvantaged groups.